 Did you know… Centennial Park is home to the ‘ederation Pavilion monument, which signifies its significant past as the location of the Federation of Australia inauguration in 1901.

-- Dine with a view – The Greenhouse is Centennial Park’s newest dining option with a Middle Eastern inspired menu.
+The Greenhouse is Centennial Park’s newest dining option with a Middle Eastern inspired menu.
 Centennial Homestead is considered the heart of the park and offers a variety of dining options and spaces.
 Or, curate your own picnic hamper and have our hotel concierge help book a picnic site in the Parklands.

-- Markets, boutiques and lively events at The Entertainment Quarter – there is no shortage of activity here, with cinemas, restaurants, bars and retail shops, events year-round, and The EQ Village Markets.
+There is no shortage of activity here, with cinemas, restaurants, bars and retail shops, events year-round, and The EQ Village Markets.

-- Get your skates on for fun – head to Skater HQ and hire a pair of rollerblades, and enjoy a skate around Centennial Park’s 3.6 kilometre Grand Drive cycling lane.
+Head to Skater HQ and hire a pair of rollerblades, and enjoy a skate around Centennial Park’s 3.6 kilometre Grand Drive cycling lane.

-- A bird-watching paradise – Centennial Parklands is home to an impressive number of birds, with 124 native and 18 introduced species of land and water birds to be spotted.
+Centennial Parklands is home to an impressive number of birds, with 124 native and 18 introduced species of land and water birds to be spotted.

-- Pedal power – Centennial Park Cycles is open seven days a week with a range of bike hire for all ages.
+Centennial Park Cycles is open seven days a week with a range of bike hire for all ages.
 They also hire Pedal Cars that can seat up to 4 adults and two kids – a super fun way for the family to get around!

-- Playground pickings – there are multiple playgrounds to choose from in the Parklands.
+There are multiple playgrounds to choose from in the Parklands.
 In Centennial Park, choose from the Learners Cycleway Playground, or by Paddington Gates and Centennial Parkands Restaurant.
 There are also playgrounds at Queens Park, and the Rotunda at Moore Park.